 Prerequisite: Night Photography

-Please Note: There is a substantial amount of information that will be provided during the first class.
-Most subsequent classes will take place on location, so it is crucial that all enrolled students attend the first class session.
+Please Note: While classroom sessions that meet at NESOP will run from 6:00 – 9:00 PM, location shoots throughout the workshop will begin and end later, as darkness will be required.
+The structure and timing of these shoots will be discussed during the first class session.
+Additionally, please be aware that there is a substantial amount of information that will be provided during the first class.
+Many subsequent classes will take place on location, so it is crucial that all enrolled students attend the first class session.
 If you are unable to attend the first class, we highly recommend that you consider waiting to take the course when it is offered in a future workshop session.

 |The Business of Wedding Photography - 2 Day|